deyanarajib/DM_Performance-of-K-Means-and-PAM-Algorithms-Based-on-Data-Distribution-Patterns/README.md

-# K-Means and Meoid Clustering Algorithm based on Pattern Data Distribution
+# Performance of K-Means and PAM Algorithms Based on Data Distribution Patterns
- based on Journal: Performance of K-Means and Partitioning Around Medoid (PAM) Algorithm Based on Pattern of Data Distribution
+Was a collaborative project with Siti Mahfudoh that has been used in his Study of Literature course: "Kinerja Algoritma K-Means dan PAM Berdasarkan Pola Distribusi Data", which analyzes the performance of k-means and k-medoids clustering based on data distribution patterns.